Does Medicare Pay For Eye Exams?

 If you have opted to keep Original Medicare (instead of choosing a Medicare Advantage plan), and you don't meet the special requirements for routine vision coverage, you'll still be responsible for the costs of your own vision health.

-For more information about which healthcare options cover you eye needs, consult with a licensed Medicare insurance agent.
+For more information about which healthcare options cover your vision needs, consult with a licensed Medicare insurance agent.
 They can help you find the coverage you need to help you continue to see clearly for years to come.

 Courtney Schmidt is a medical communications professional and clinical pharmacist with pediatric and adult hospital experience.